The main theories of Jung

 The goal of life is to realize the self.
 The self is an archetype that represents the transcendence of all opposites, so that every aspect of your personality is expressed equally.
 You are then neither and both male and female, neither and both ego and shadow, neither and both good and bad, neither and both conscious and unconscious, neither and both an individual and the whole of creation.
 And yet, with no oppositions, there is no energy, and you cease to act.
 Of course, you no longer need to act.

-It can be thought of as a new center, a more balanced position, for the psyche.
+It can be thought of as a new centre, a more balanced position, for the psyche.
 When young, we focus on the ego and worry about the trivialities of the persona.
 When we are older we focus a little deeper on the self, and become closer to all people, all life, even the universe itself.
 The self-realized person is less selfish.

 Personality theorists have argued for many years about whether psychological processes function in terms of mechanism or teleology.